Benjamin Davies

 Bounties should be clear about what currency they are being paid out in.

-#3970·Zelalem MekonnenOP revised about 1 month ago"Man simply invented God in order not to kill himself, that is the summary of universal history down to the moment."
+#3970·Zelalem MekonnenOP revised 3 months ago"Man simply invented God in order not to kill himself, that is the summary of universal history down to the moment."

 Dostoevsky